How to Use the Command 'pdftoppm' (with Examples)

 -png

-: Specifies the path to the input PDF file.image_name_prefix
+: Indicates the PDF input file.image_name_prefix